Alvor1991/PP1-Las-Tacos/README.md

 ### Frameworks, Libraries and Programs Used

 * [Bootsrap](https://getbootstrap.com/)
-    - Google Fonts was used to import the fonts Raleway, Cabin and Qahiri into the style.css file.
-These fonts were used throughout the site.
+    - Bootsrap was used to organise pages into rows and columns for a clean layout.

 * [Google Fonts](https://fonts.google.com/)
     - Google Fonts was used to import the fonts Amatic SC and Lato into the style.css file.
 These fonts were used throughout the site.